 If you choose to machine wash clothes with sequins, again button or zip the garment completely.
 Turn the garment inside out so that the sequins are protected.
-Place the garment in a mesh lingerie bag for the most protection.
+Place the garment in a mesh lingerie bag for protection.
 Always use the gentle cycle with a cold water wash and rinse and a mild detergent.
 Set the spin cycle on the lowest speed to prevent damage to the sequins.

 Drying Clothes With Sequins

-Removing Wrinkles From Clothes With Sequins
+Removing Wrinkles from Clothes With Sequins

 You can also remove wrinkles from sequined clothes by hanging them in a steamy bathroom for 30 minutes before wearing.
 Allow the garment to dry completely before wearing to avoid creating more wrinkles.